 Suspicious.

-"You are…?"
+"You are…?" she asked.

-"Where are you?" he asked.
+"Where are you?" he said.

 Suddenly, it clicked.
 "Dorian."

-He sighed softly, voice dipping into something gentler.
+He sighed softly, his voice dipping into something gentler.
 "Bonnie had another attack.
 The pack's doctor couldn't help her this time.
 You treated her before… Could you see her again?
 Since your leg is injured, we'll come to you instead."

-"…Alright," I said finally.
+"…Alright," she said finally.
 "Come over."

-I hung up and turned to Riley.
+She hung up and turned to Riley.
 "Sorry.
 No dinner.
 I've got someone coming."

 Riley smirked.
 "This your new guy?
 Dorian… I swear I've heard that name."

-I tapped his forehead.
+Audrey tapped his forehead.
 "Don't be ridiculous.
 He's my patient."

 Half an hour later, Dorian arrived—tall, broad-shouldered, storm-eyed—with little Bonnie in his arms.

 Dorian's presence filled the room almost instantly.
-He stood like a looming alpha he was—tall frame, long legs, narrow waist.
+He stood like the looming alpha he was—tall frame, long legs, narrow waist.
 He explained quietly, "She felt sick after dinner.
 The pack's doctor checked her—same issue."

-I crouched at the bedside, soothing Bonnie before beginning treatment.
+Audrey crouched at the bedside, soothing Bonnie before beginning treatment.

-"It's all better now," I whispered.
+"It's all better now," Audrey whispered.

 Dorian's expression darkened.
 He pulled out his phone.
 "Check tonight's dinner."